joshmatni/simple-CV-resume-evaluator/README.md

     - Frontend

 ## Limitations
-- The CV must be in a text-readable PDF format; scanned images are not supported.
+- The CV must be in a text-readable .pdf or .txt format; scanned images are not supported.
-- The program currently only supports predefined job positions and cannot dynamically handle other positions without additional configuration.